Fiber vs. 5G Home Internet: Which Is Better?

 Technology

 Fiber internet is the best internet type, but 5G home internet is a solid contender.
 Fiber gets you the fastest speeds and most reliable service—and usually at a decent price.
 5G home internet, by comparison, isn’t as fast nor nearly as reliable.
-However, it’s perfect for budget users because it comes at a bargain price and includes lots of extra perks with no extra fees.
+However, it’s perfect for budget users because it comes at a bargain price, especially if you bundle with mobile phone service.

 Not sure which internet connection type to choose?
 Keep reading for a full breakdown of how these two connection types differ and which is best for your needs.